 File Operations

-STDIOEnhanced file operation capabilities with streaming, patching, and change tracking support.
+STDIOEnhanced file operations server with streaming, patching, and change tracking support.

-Enhanced file operation capabilities with streaming, patching, and change tracking support.
+Enhanced file operations server with streaming, patching, and change tracking support.

 A Model Context Protocol (MCP) server that provides enhanced file operation capabilities with streaming, patching, and change tracking support.